modelica/ModelicaSpecification/RationaleMCP/0036/README.md

 - Name of operator (measurement, reinit, ...).
 Proposal: reinit
 - Must the partition have a discretization method?
 Proposal: No
 - Write specification text (a few paragraphs)

+The reason the partition doesn't need a discretization method is that if we use reinit for all states there is nothing to integrate with the discretization method making it a meaingless choice.
+Obviously it is possible to specify a discretization method even if not used.
+However, if the intent is to require that all states are measured the proposed semantics allow a check for that.

 # Semantics
 The operator is only legal in a "Clocked Discretized Continuous-Time Partition", but the original semantics was unclear